some

 const $tooBig = some({ predicate: (size) => size > 800, stores: [$width, $height],});

-some({ predicate: value, stores })
+console.assert(true === $tooBig.getState());some({ predicate: value, stores })

 Motivation

-This overload compares each store to specific value in predicate
+This overload compares each store to specific value in predicate.

-very often, for example to create an invalid form flag.
+It is useful when you write combine with || very often, for example to create an invalid form flag.

 Formulae

-$result = some({ predicate: value, stores });
+$result = some({ predicate: value, stores });$resultwill betrueif at least one value instoresequalsvalue, otherwise it will befalse

 Arguments

-should should be the same
+predicateandstoresshould should be the same

 Return

-if at least one store containsvalue
+$result(Store<boolean>)—trueif at least one store containsvalue

 Example